Plugins

 Pynisher has some limitations with memory on Mac and Windows: automl/pynisher#features

-You can check this with PynisherPlugin.supports("memory")
+You can check this with PynisherPlugin.supports("memory"),

-PynisherPlugin.supports("cpu_time")
+PynisherPlugin.supports("cpu_time") and

 See PynisherPlugin.supports()